 Celebrate April and Young Readers with its Designation as National Poetry Month with a Classic Tomie DePaola Picture Book called “Tomie dePaola’s Book of Poems”

 Yes, there’s Covid-19.

-It’s a pandemic that is perplexing and turned everything in a usually crazy culture, even crazier.
+It’s been a pandemic that is perplexing and turned everything in a usually crazy culture, even crazier.

 I guess that’s why I read classic picture books; and try to put them on the radar of young readers and their parents.

-Their stories and art are, to me, calming and cultivated with a child’s sense of wonder.
+Their stories and art are, to me, curiously calming and cultivated with a child’s sense of wonder.

 Many are from a time when life just seemed easier, simpler, and less unnerving.